cloudblue/connect-eaas-core/docs/tutorials/anvilapp/develop.md

 !!! success "Congratulations"
-    :partying_face: Your `Anvil Application` should ready for the following tests :beers:
+    :partying_face: Your `Anvil Application` should be ready for the following tests :beers: